Celestron TrailSeeker ED 8x42 Review

 We'd classify the clarity of the TrailSeeker ED 8x42 as above average but not fantastic, a perennial B that gets outshined by a handful of straight-A students.

-While we've mostly been nitpicking the downsides of the TrailSeeker ED 8x42's clarity, it isn't all that bad; it just isn't up to snuff with that of some comparable models.
-We don't think anyone will be disappointed with the clarity; it's just possible to get something better for the same price.
+While we've mostly been nitpicking the downsides of the TrailSeeker ED 8x42's clarity, it isn't all that bad; it just doesn't stand out in a crowd.
+We don't think anyone will be disappointed with the clarity; it's just possible to get something better for the same retail price.

 Ease of Adjustment